Code-Institute-Submissions/TheGameOfSnake/README.md

 Due to time issues and technical impedements, I decided to leave those features for further improvements.

-# Technologies & Tools
+# Technologies and Tools

 ### Tools
 -   Moqups
 Used to make the mockups and wireframes of the project.
 - Github
 Used for source control
-- VS code
+- Git
+To make regular commits and pushes to the Github repository
+- Visual Studio Code
 Used as IDE

 ### Technologies and frameworks